 Upon completion of the Master of Environmental Law you will be able to use your specialised knowledge to advance your career and work in various areas including:

 A Master of Environmental Law does not qualify you to be admitted to practice law in Australia.
 In case you are interested in practicing law in Australia, our Juris Doctor (JD) and the embedded Graduate Diploma in Legal Practice (GDLP) is designed to equip you with knowledge, clinical experience and the qualifications for admission to legal practice in Australia.
 JD graduates can apply for entry into the legal profession as solicitors without any further study.

-The Master of Environmental Law at UON is the only postgraduate legal program in Australia that offers you the opportunity to obtain certification by the United Nations Institute for Training and Research (UNITAR) and/or the United Nations Institute for Disaster Risk Reduction (UNISDR).
+The Master of Environmental Law at UON is the only postgraduate legal program in Australia that offers you the opportunity to obtain certification by the United Nations Institute for Training and Research (UNITAR) and/or the United Nations Office for Disaster Risk Reduction (UNISDR).

 To obtain co-certification, students must complete specific courses on Government Approaches to Disaster Risk Reduction and Sustainable Development and the UN 2030 Development Agenda.
 Please contact the Program Convenor for further information on this opportunity.